July 8 to July 19, 2019

 Participation is free of charge for the selected candidates.

-All other individual incurred costs related to the participation in the summer school (travel, accommodation, food, visa fees, adequate insurance etc.) have to be covered by the participants themselves (or by their respective home institutions).
+All other individual incurred costs related to the participation in the summer school (food, visa fees, adequate insurance etc.) have to be covered by the participants themselves (or by their respective home institutions).

 The Summer School is open to 30 participants.
 Students from the University of Göttingen are explicitly invited to apply.
 The Summer School addresses advanced Master- and beginning PhD students working on, or interested in the topic.
 Participants will be selected based on their letter of motivation.